 In this tutorial, we will share several ways to find your saved drafts in WordPress.

 Why Can’t You Find Your Saved Drafts in WordPress?

 When you are getting started with your WordPress site, it takes time to learn the admin area.
 You might save a draft and then move on to another task.
 Then when you want to continue working on that draft, you may struggle to find your post.

-It may be in a place you don’t expect, or it may have been accidentally deleted, especially if you have a multi-author blog with other users who have access to your drafts.
+It may be in a place you don’t expect, or it may have been accidentally deleted.
+This can happen if you have a multi-author blog with other users who have access to your drafts.

 If you can’t find any posts with a draft status, then don’t panic.
 Even if it was deleted, there are still ways to get it back.

-In this complete guide, we will cover five different ways to find your saved drafts in WordPress.
+In this complete guide, we will cover 5 different ways to find your saved drafts in WordPress.
 If you prefer to jump straight to a particular method, then you can use the links below:

-- Check the Quick Draft Box for Missing Drafts
+- Method 1: Check the Quick Draft Box for Missing Drafts

-- Find Missing Drafts in the WordPress Pages and Posts Menus
+- Method 2: Find Missing Drafts in the WordPress Pages and Posts Menus

-- Use the Direct Link to View all Your WordPress Post Drafts
+- Method 3: Use the Direct Link to View all Your WordPress Post Drafts

-- Check Your WordPress Trash for Missing Drafts
+- Method 4: Check Your WordPress Trash for Missing Drafts

-- Check Your WordPress Database to Recover Lost Drafts
+- Method 5: Check Your WordPress Database to Recover Lost Drafts (Advanced)

 Method 1: Check the Quick Draft Box for Missing Drafts

-If you used the Quick Draft tool in the dashboard, then your drafts may seem to vanish when you click on the ‘Save Draft’ button.
+If you used the Quick Draft tool in the dashboard, your drafts may vanish when you click on the ‘Save Draft’ button.

 If you recently created the draft, then you should still be able to find it in your WordPress dashboard.

 Simply click on ‘Dashboard’ in the left-hand sidebar and find the Quick Draft box.
 You will see all of your most recent drafts in this box.